-For 2500/3500 single rear wheel (SRW) models, use the blade on the end of the lug wrench to pry the cap off.
+For 2500/3500 single rear wheel (SRW) models, use the blade on the end of the lug wrench to pry the hub cap off.
+Insert the blade end into the pryoff notch and carefully pop off the hub cap with a back and forth motion.

 On 3500 models with dual rear wheels (DRW), you must first remove the hub caps.
 The jack handle driver has a hook at one end that will fit in the pry off notch of the rear hub caps.
-Position the hook and pull out on the ratchet firmly.
-The cap should pop off.
-The wheel skins can now be removed.
-For the front hub cap on 3500 models use the blade on the end of the lug wrench to pry the caps off.
-The wheel skin can now be removed.
+Position the hook and pull out on the